 Jack Morris Auto Glass: A Look Through Time

-When the Auto Glass Company with two partners on October 16, 1951 with a shop at 663 Madison Avenue in Downtown Memphis near Sun Studio.
-At this time, Jack was a zone manager at International Harvester traveling back and forth from Memphis to Union City, Tennessee.
-Upon hearing the news that IH wanted to transfer him to Chicago, Jack decided that this opportunity was a deal breaker because he loved living in Tennessee.
-In 1955, Benjamin Franklin Howard convinced Jack to work at his small glass company, which was among the first companies in the nation to focus exclusively on auto glass.
-Within a year, Jack became the president and started to gain the confidence of car dealers and insurance agencies.
-Jack moved the company to better quarters just down the street to 619 Madison Avenue.
+When the Auto Glass Company started, Jack was a zone manager at International Harvester traveling back and forth from Memphis to Union City, Tennessee.
+Upon hearing the news that his boss wanted to promote him and transfer him to Chicago, Jack decided that this opportunity was a deal breaker because he loved living in Tennessee.
+In 1955, B.F.
+Howard convinced Jack to work at his small glass company, which was among the first companies in the nation to focus exclusively on auto glass.
+Within a year, Jack became the president and started to gain the confidence of car dealers and insurance agents.
+Jack soon moved the company to better quarters just down the street to 619 Madison Avenue.